m-s7/react-monorepo/packages/react/ms7-bui/README.md

 yarn build
 ```

-If you need more build options use [turbo](https://turborepo.org/docs/core-concepts/filtering) cli command.
+If you need more options use [turbo](https://turborepo.org/docs/core-concepts/filtering) cli command.

 ## Usage